Chart Color Schemes

 Stanthorpe has shown very soft population growth performance across periods assessed by AreaSearch

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, lower quartile growth of regional areas across the nation is anticipated, with the Stanthorpe statistical area expected to grow by 18 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 0.1% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends anticipate lower quartile growth for regional areas nationally.
+Aggregated SA2-level projections indicate the suburb of Stanthorpe is expected to grow by 20 persons to reach 5,479 by 2041, reflecting a reduction of approximately 0.4% in total over the 17-year period.

 Frequently Asked Questions - Population